AnuR1234/Master_Thesis_codebase/README.md

-# Retrieval-Augmented Generation for SAP ABAP Documentation: A Comparative Study
+# Leveraging Large Language Models and Retrieval Augmented Generation Systems for Automated Documentation and Retrieval of Custom ABAP Code in Legacy SAP Systems

 **Master Thesis Project**

 ## Overview

-This repository contains the implementation and evaluation of different Retrieval-Augmented Generation (RAG) architectures for SAP ABAP code documentation, developed as part of my master thesis.
+This repository contains the implementation and evaluation of different Retrieval-Augmented Generation (RAG) architectures for SAP ABAP code documentation, developed as part of my master's thesis.
 The project explores both closed-source and open-source approaches, evaluates their performance, and includes experiments with fine-tuned language models.

 ## Repository Structure